Man's Place in Nature: Comparison with Lyell's Antiquity of Man

 In assessing Huxley's work, the content of Charles Lyell's The Antiquity of Man should be considered.
 It was published in early February 1863, just before Huxley's work, and covered the discoveries of traces of early man in the palaeolithic (Pleistocene).
 However, Lyell avoided a definitive statement on human evolution.
 Darwin wrote: "I am fearfully disappointed at Lyell's excessive caution" and "The book is a mere 'digest' ".
 In other respects Antiquity was a success.
-It sold well, and it "shattered the tacit agreement that mankind should be the sole preserve of theologians and historians."
+It sold well, and it "shattered the tacit agreement that mankind should be the sole preserve of theologians and historians".
 But when Lyell wrote that it remained a profound mystery how the huge gulf between man and beast could be bridged, Darwin wrote "Oh!" in the margin of his copy.
 For this reason, despite its merits, Lyell's book did not anticipate the crucial arguments which Huxley presented.

 Comparison with the Descent of Man

 Eight years after Man's Place, Darwin's Descent of Man was published.
 In it Darwin faced the same task of persuading the reader of man's evolutionary heritage.
 He took, in Chapter 1 The evidence of the descent of man from some lower form, an approach which made good use of his vast supply of information on the natural history of mammals.

 Darwin starts: "It is notorious that man is constructed on the same general type or model as other mammals..." (p6) He goes on to discuss infections by similar diseases, the similarity of non-contagious diseases compared with monkeys, the liking of monkeys for tea, coffee and alcohol.
-He draws a wonderful word picture of baboons grumpily holding their aching heads the day after a drinking session (p7).
+He describes baboons grumpily holding their aching heads the day after a drinking session (p7).
 He was aware that closely related animals always seemed to suffer from closely related parasites.
 He follows Huxley in his account of man's embryonic development, and then considers the evidence of vestigial organs, which he (and Huxley) called rudiments (p11).
 The discussion of a rare human hereditary condition permitting its possessors to move their scalps is connected to the regular use of this ability in many monkeys.
 The fine lanugo, a covering of hair on the human foetus, is thought by Darwin to be a vestige of the first permanent coat of hair in those mammals which are born hairy.
 The existence of non-erupting third molars is connected to the shortening of the jaw in humans, and, like the shortened caecum in the alimentary canal, is an adaptation to the human change of diet from full herbivory (humans are omnivores) (p20––21).